outsmartly/outsmartly/documentation/getting-started.md

    };
    ```

-   `host:` The Outsmartly domain you have been assigned
+   `host:` Put your Outsmartly assigned domain here.
+Don't have one?
+Get on [Outsmartly's beta testing waiting list](https://www.outsmartly.com/signup)!

-   `name:` Env where you are deploying your app
+   `name:` Env where you are deploying your app.
+Most common values are `Production` and `Staging`.

-   `origin:` Where the edge will point to and make requests
+   `origin:` Where the edge will make requests to.
+Also where your html is stored.
+For example, `html://landing.vercel.app`.

 ## Part C: Creating Your First Override

 1. From the root of your project cd into the `pages/` directory and create `_document.js`.

    a.
 Write a Outsmartly tag before `<NextScript />`.